cschlote/lmdb-d/readme.md

 - Then use

 ```
-import lmdb;      /* Import the binding modules into scope */
+import lmdb;      /* Import the D binding module into scope */
 import lmdb_oo;   /* Import optionally a more OO layer, WIP */
 ```